VeriConomy/vericoin/doc/build-osx.md

 Running
 -------

-Verium Core is now available at `./src/veriumd`
+Verium is now available at `./src/veriumd`

 Before running, it's recommended you create an RPC configuration file.